 Magdalene’s was born out of the hearts of a sisterhood of women who have a foundation of belief in Jesus Christ as our savior and the belief that any lasting healing is only through the work of our God.
 We do not require survivors to share that belief.
 We will share that the driving force of our work is His loving hand in our own lives and His call to share that love with others.
 We will comply with the requirements of the National Trafficking Sheltered Alliance:

-Faith engagement and/or spiritual formation activities are offered as part of Magdalene’s programming, but are explained in advance of intake so a survivor can make an informed decision about entering the program.
+Faith engagement and/or spiritual formation activities may be offered as part of Magdalene’s programming, but are explained in advance of intake so a survivor can make an informed decision about entering the program.

 Magdalene’s does not deny care or adapt the quality of care based on the faith convictions or spiritual beliefs of the survivor.

 Magdalene’s assists with appropriate referrals where possible for survivors who are not comfortable with our faith perspective and/or expressions of our faith to ensure a survivor has the opportunity to receive care.

 Magdalene’s does not force clients to personally engage in faith, but will respect each survivor's individual journey as it relates to faith exploration and personal convictions.

 Magdalene’s will make reasonable efforts for survivors to engage in their personal faith expression in a manner that lines up with the survivor’s self-identified goals for healing and recovery.